xresco/Android-Agile-Boiler-Plate/README.md

 # Agile Boiler Plate

 The main task at the innovation labs of Avast is to find new ideas to work on, prototype these ideas, and quickly implement them.
 And because this nature of our work we might end up building so many ideas in a very short time.
-And since quality is something we can’t sacrifice and since it usually requires additional time we decided to come up with a solid, lean, readable, upgradable, testable boilerplate for our Android apps.
+And since quality is something we can’t sacrifice, and since it usually requires additional time we decided to come up with a solid, lean, readable, upgradable, testable boilerplate for our Android apps.
 We named it Agile Boiler Plate.

-This boilerplate covers the needs of most of the Android apps that you can think of.
+This boilerplate covers the needs that most of the Android apps might require.
 It's simple, well architected and easily adjustable to your specific requirements.

-The project is fully based in Dependency Injection design pattern using Dagger2.
-Which adds a layer of separation and makes things even less coupled.
+The project is fully based on Dependency Injection design pattern using Dagger2, which adds a layer of separation and makes things even less coupled.

 The dependencies currently handled by the boiler plate are the following:
 - Database dependency: encapsulates all the database operations.
 - Shared preferences dependency: deals with shared preferences.
-- Local files dependency: which deals with saving on files.
+- Local files dependency: deals with all the operations related to local files.
 - Analytics dependency: covers all the operation of reporting events to your analytics backend (GA, Segment, FB, Flurry ..)
 - Logging dependency: encapsulates all the operations related to logging to your console
 - Api dependency: encapsulates all the API related operations